Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

    ``/home/user/path/to/your/pip_python_packages/lib/python3.3/site-packages``)
    to your ``PYTHONPATH``
    and the locations of the ``sphinx-build`` executable to your ``PATH``.

 #.
-Next decide where you want to build your documentation to.
-The same comments
+Next decide where you want to build your documentation to, and issue
+   ``cmake -DOPT_COMPILE_DOCUMENTATION=ON <SHARK_SRC_DIR>`` or ``ccmake
-   on in- and out-of-source builds apply as in the :doc:`installation instructions
+   -DOPT_COMPILE_DOCUMENTATION=ON <SHARK_SRC_DIR>`` from there.
+The same comments on in- and out-of-source builds apply as in the :doc:`installation instructions
    <../../getting_started/installation>`.
-As stated there, we recommend to not build
+As stated there, we suggest to not build
    the documentation with any debug or release builds of the library, but to build it independently either in- or out-of-source.

 #.
-See what happens when you issue ``make doc`` in the ``doc/`` subdirectory of the main Shark
+See what happens when you issue ``make doc`` in the directory you chose before
-   directory (you will probably have to use ``ccmake .`` or ``cmake -i`` again to configure the installation first).
+   (i.e., from where you issued the cmake commands from the previous point).
 If Doxygen is installed and working, the interesting part will now be whether all Python components needed by Sphinx and Doxylink are working.
 This should in theory be the case.
 If not, try one of the following:

    * go back one step and examine your ``PYTHONPATH`` and ``PATH`` environment